Speldosa/Speldosa.github.io/about/index.md

 #### About me
 My name is Martin Asperholm.
 I'm a cognitive scientist interested in science, philosophy, design and the intersection between the three afformentioned fields.
 I also like to be creative.

-Currently, I'm a PhD student at [The Division of Psychology](http://ki.se/en/cns/the-division-of-psychology) (where I'm also the Webmaster) at [Karolinska Institutet](http://ki.se/en/startpage) in Stockholm.
+Currently, I'm a PhD student at [The Division of Psychology](http://ki.se/en/cns/the-division-of-psychology) at [Karolinska Institutet](http://ki.se/en/startpage) in Stockholm.
 I also sing in [Stockholm's University Choir](http://www.stockholmsuniversitetskor.se).
 My CV can be downloaded [here](./Martin Asperholm CV.pdf).

 #### About this site
 This site is my repository on the internet.
 It's where I will post and organize all the content that I've created and that I think is worth sharing.
 This site is still under construction, so expect it to change from time to time.